 The steps for creating a self hosted compiler are actually super simple:

-1. You write a compiler for language ${X} in language you already have.
+- You write a compiler for language

-3. You write a compiler for language ${X} in language ${X}.
+until it is powerful just enough. - You write a compiler for language

-4. You go to your old compiler and delete it so no one knows it was there in the beginning.
+. - You go to your old compiler and delete it so no one knows it was there in the beginning.
 (This step is of course required if you wan't everyone to be confused)

 💥💥💥 Done.
-You have a self-hosting compiler for language ${X}.
+You have a self-hosting compiler for language ${X}

 This process is called bootstrapping.
 And a here is a link for better explanation.